freundo-liv/freundo-liv/README.md

 ## Hi there 👋
-My name is Olivia Freund, and I am a senior Economics, Business Analytics, and Computer Science student at the University of Northern Iowa.
-I am currently working on creating a Service Selection Website for the company I work for using html, css, and javaScript!
-My other projects are available in my repository.
+My name is Olivia Freund, and I am have my Bachelors Degrees in Economics and Business Analytics as well as a minor in Computer Science student from the University of Northern Iowa.
+Additionally, I will be working towrads my Masters Degree in Software Development at Boston University in Fall 2925.
+My personal and work related projects are available in my repository.
 I am very passionate about computer science and software development; you can contact me at freundo@uni.edu or [linkedIn](https://www.linkedin.com/in/olivia-freund-91a197252/)!

 <!--